Yucatecan Tostadas Calabacitas Fritas

-While the classic ingredients for this dish are technically warm-weather fare (zucchini is a close approximation for the squash used in Yucatán), you can also swap in sweeter winter varieties like butternut or acorn; just be sure to adjust the cook time accordingly.
+While the classic ingredients for calabacitas fritas are technically warm-weather fare (zucchini is a close approximation for the squash used in Yucatán), you can also swap in sweeter winter varieties like butternut or acorn; just be sure to adjust the cook time accordingly.
+Serve the cantina classic with chips for scooping, or pile it atop whole fried tortillas for slightly more composed tostadas.
+This recipe is adapted from a version taught in an Adventures Mexico culinary tour.

 Featured in: Yucatecan Tostadas Calabacitas Fritas